miguel-oltra/taller-master-ugr/README.md

 - Stashing changes
 - Working with multiple remotes (adding/removing remotes)

-**Start here if**: You're comfortable with basic Git but want to learn collaboration workflows.
+**Continue here**: You're now comfortable with basic Git but need to deepen your understanding of collaboration workflows.

 ```bash
 git checkout intermediate